Q-Interline technology. Statistics illustration

 Repeatability

-Repeatability is a very important parameter when one describes a method, since it is the ability to repeat the same number multiple times in a row within a certain defined (hopefully small) range.
+Repeatability is a very important parameter when one describes a method, since it is the ability to repeat the same result multiple times in a row within a certain defined (hopefully small) range.
 For an in-line analyser it may translate to the smallest change in production detectable with the analyser.

 Look at the below target shooting.